fraktalio/fmodel-spring-demo/README.md

 ![event model image](.assets/restaurant-model.jpg)
-*this bleuprint is an outcome of the [event-modeling](https://eventmodeling.org/posts/what-is-event-modeling/) process*
+*this blueprint is an outcome of the [event-modeling](https://eventmodeling.org/posts/what-is-event-modeling/) process*

 ## Fmodel